opinsys/puavo-ticket/README.md

   - All project tests
 - `test/server.js`
   - node.js entry point for UI component test server
-  - Used to run and debug compnent tests in actual browsers
+  - Used to run and debug component tests in actual browsers
 - `test/components/`
   - The [Mocha][] UI component tests
 - `test/helpers.js`